Bernal Díaz del Castillo: Conquest of Mexico

-This work also claims to describe the diverse native peoples living in the territory renamed New Spain by the Spaniards.
-Bernal Díaz also examines the political rivalries of Spaniards, and gives accounts of the natives' human sacrifices, cannibalism and idolatry, which he claims he witnessed first-hand, as well as the artistic, cultural, political and intellectual achievements of the Aztecs, including their palaces, market places and beautifully organized botanical and zoological gardens.
-His account of the Mexica along with that of Cortés are first-person accounts recording important aspects of Mesoamerican culture.
+This work describes the diverse native peoples living in the territory renamed New Spain by the Spaniards.
+Bernal Díaz examines the political rivalries of Spaniards, and gives accounts of the natives' human sacrifices, cannibalism and idolatry, which he claims he witnessed first-hand, and the artistic, cultural, political and intellectual achievements of the Aztecs, including their palaces, marketplaces and beautifully organized botanical and zoological gardens.

+His account of the Mexica, along with that of Cortés, are first-person accounts recording important aspects of Mesoamerican culture.
+Similarly, the men's accounts provide extensive details about the actions of the Spaniards during their invasion of the Aztec Empire, creating controversy surrounding the aggression and force used by Cortés' army.
 Bernal Díaz's account has not yet been fully utilized as a source for conquest-era Mesoamerican culture.